Art Collections and Galleries:

 1989: Washigton Street Gallery Royal Oak Mi.

-1983: Canton Public Library Canton Mi. solo show
+1983: Canton Public Library Canton Mi.

 The WAU Honors Program presents: